-After losing the Algerian civil war of the 1990s, Algerian jihadists, mostly gathered in a group known as the Groupe Salafiste pour la Prédication et le Combat (GSPC), had tried to find a home in the Sahara, including in the northern parts of Mali, Niger and Chad.4 While southern Algeria was its main target at the time, the GSPC found it militarily difficult to establish its base of operations there.
-It therefore looked for options in the Sahelian countries, and found Mali to be the more obvious places to settle.
-Unlike Mauritania and Chad, it was directly adjacent to southern Algeria, and unlike Niger, it did not have any real security infrastructure in the region.
-In 2004, the GSPC attempted to penetrate into Chad, and in the process, its six-vehicle expedition crossed through northern Niger, coming from Mali.
-This was part of a strategy to peg jihadist efforts onto the ethnic rebellions that regularly emerge among the natives of the Sahara (Tuareg and In that specific incident, the GSPC was intent on joining forces with the Mouvement pour la Justice et la Démocratie au Tchad (MDJT), a Libya-supported Tubu rebellion led by Youssouf Togoïmi.
+After losing the Algerian civil war of the 1990s, Algerian jihadists, mostly gathered in a group known as the Groupe Salafiste pour la Prédication et le Combat (GSPC), had tried to find a home in the Sahara, including in the northern parts of Mali, Niger and Chad.3 While Southern Algeria was its main target at the time, the GSPC found it militarily difficult to establish its base of operations there.
+It therefore looked for options in the Sahelian countries and Mauritania and found Mali to be the more obvious place to settle.
+Unlike Mauritania and Chad, it was directly adjacent to Southern Algeria, and unlike Niger, it did not have any real security infrastructure in the region.
+In 2004, the GSPC attempted to penetrate into Chad, and in the process, its sixvehicle expedition crossed through Northern Niger, coming from Mali.
+This was part of a strategy to peg jihadist efforts onto the ethnic rebellions that regularly emerge among the natives of the Sahara (Tuareg and Tubu): in that specific case, the GSPC was intent on joining forces with the Mouvement pour la Justice et la Démocratie au Tchad (MDJT), a Libya-supported Tubu rebellion led by Youssouf Togoïmi.
 The expedition was defeated by the Chadian army, but it might in fact have failed in the end anyway, just like similar efforts made during that period to enroll Niger and Mali's Tuareg rebels into a jihadist force.
-5 At this stage, there were tactical collusions between jihadist and Tuareg groups, but nothing similar to the strategic convergence that will be exemplified by the founding of Iyad ag Ghaly's Ansar Dine in Mali, in 2012.
+At this stage, there were tactical collusions between jihadist and Tuareg groups, but nothing similar to the strategic convergence that will be exemplified by the foundation of Iyad ag Ghaly's Ansar Dine in Mali, in 2012.